xXMSGXx/SE-Block-Exchanger/README.md

 # Space Engineers Armor Block Replacer

-A Python tool to automatically scan Space Engineers blueprint files and replace all light armor blocks with their heavy armor variants.
+A Python tool to automatically convert armor blocks in Space Engineers blueprints - light to heavy OR heavy to light!

 ## 🎯 Why Use This Tool?

 **Save Hours of Tedious Manual Work!**

-Converting light armor to heavy armor in Space Engineers is painful:
+Converting armor types in Space Engineers is painful:
 - ❌ Manually replacing hundreds or thousands of blocks takes **hours**
 - ❌ Easy to miss blocks hidden inside your ship
 - ❌ Risk of structural mistakes during manual conversion